 Encik Jaafar bin Jantan

-- Maintaining positive relations between the Department, the public, and the media through an effective dissemination of information service strategy that contributes to PSD’s objectives;
+- Maintaining positive relations between the Department, the public, and media through an effective dissemination of information service strategy that contributes to PSD’s objectives;

-Designated as the manager of communications and media relations, as well as protagonist of PSD’s counter services, the Corporate Communications Unit is responsible directly to the Director General of Public Service with the following main functions:
+Serves as the corporate image catalyst for PSD by becoming the medium of information delivery regarding corporate clients and customers for the DGPS.
+As the manager of communications and media relations, as well as the supervisor of PSD’s counter services, the Corporate Communications Unit is directly responsible to the DGPS with the following main functions:

 - Planning and implementing PSD’s corporate image empowerment strategy;

 - Planning and implementing the Department’s public relations programmes; and